grunwaldlab/poppr/CONTRIBUTING.md

 You can check this against the versions reported at <https://r-project.org> and <https://cran.r-project.org/package=poppr>.

-#### Make sure your problem is reproducible
+#### Make sure your problem is reproducible and minimal

-A reproducible example (reprex) ensures that the maintainers will be able to address the issue in a timely manner.
+A minimal reproducible example (reprex) ensures that the maintainers will be able to address the issue in a timely manner.

 The easiest way of doing this is to use the [reprex package](https://cran.r-project.org/package=reprex), which has excellent documentation on how to create a reprex: <https://github.com/jennybc/reprex#what-is-a-reprex>.